Blog /

 Two-way appointment confirmations on Medplum, in five minutes

-VisitConfirmed: Hi Maria, this is VisitConfirmed reaching out for your cardiology follow-up with Dr. Patel at Mass General on Thursday at 2:00 PM.
+Riverside Cardiology: Hi Maria, this is Riverside Cardiology reaching out about your follow-up with Dr. Patel on Thursday at 2:00 PM.
 Reply YES to confirm or let me know if you need a different time.

 Maria: thursday is bad for me, can I do friday morning?